 1. The current wave of backlink-focused apps have a compelling response to this objection, which is that they're not focused on just copying information, they're focused on capturing the connections between ideas.
 Fair enough.
 But why require the end user to manually copy information down?
 It seems that this could be done more effectively through an annotation layer.

-"One of my perennial complaints about the current crop of “tools for thought” has been that most of them aren’t really about thinking per se, just about improving memory.
+2. My critique here is nothing original - it echoes a lot of what Andy Matuschak and Linus Lee have touched upon in their essays.
+Here's a brief excerpt from Linus' blog post that expresses the point more eloquently: "One of my perennial complaints about the current crop of “tools for thought” has been that most of them aren’t really about thinking per se, just about improving memory.
 We can take down information into apps like Roam Research or Notion and recall them easily later, but it’s an overstatement to call them tools for thought.
 Recollection is such a small, basic part of thinking!
 There is so much more to thinking than simply remembering something accurately.
 I think we can acknowledge the benefits these apps bring while also admitting that better tools for thought should help us do more with ideas than just remember and recall." quotes Linus Lee tools for thought